ScottyLabs/tartanhacks-backend/README.md

 in the `tests` folder.
 Before committing, please make sure that all tests pass.

+We also have CI configured through GitHub actions.
+These will show you if your commit builds and passes all tests.

+## Environment
+If you need to create any new environment variables, add an example to `.env.template` and make sure to add it as well to `.github/workflows/main.yml` so that CI passes

 ### Code coverage
 To generate code coverage, we are using [Istanbul](https://istanbul.js.org/).
 To view code coverage, run `npm run coverage`